History of Policy, Law, and Governance - BA

 Program Description

-The B.A. in the History of Public Policy and Law combines comparative historical studies with training in related academic disciplines.
-As a student in the program, you’ll be trained to critically examine the policy- and law-related problems of the past with an eye toward understanding the present.
-Along with completing extensive coursework in history and courses in cognate fields of your choosing, you’ll acquire competence in historical research and writing using primary and secondary sources.
+The B.A. in the History of Policy, Law, and Governance combines comparative historical studies with training in related academic disciplines.
+As a student in the program, you’ll be trained to critically examine legal and governmental problems of the past with an eye toward understanding the present.
+Along with completing extensive coursework in history and cognate fields of your choosing, you’ll acquire competence in historical research and writing using primary and secondary sources.
 You’ll also be encouraged to learn a foreign language and quantitative, digital, and/or qualitative research methods appropriate to your fields of interest.
 As a culmination of your studies, you’ll complete either a quarter-long research seminar or a two-quarter senior thesis project based on original historical research.
-In addition to your studies, you’ll be encouraged to complete an internship in public policy and law by participating in opportunities available through the UC Washington or Sacramento programs or through independently arranged venues.
+In addition to your studies, you’ll be encouraged to complete an internship and/or participate in opportunities available through the UC DC or Sacramento programs or through independently arranged venues.

 Graduate and Professional Pathways